Note: Here, breakdown means a list of its separate parts, not a failure or a crisis

 [Vermeulen, Autism as Context Blindness]

-To help us decide which way to “lean,” we need to consider these surroundings, aspects of the context:
+To help us decide which way to turn the dial, we need to consider the details of the situation, or the context.
+For example, it often helps to think:

-• Whom are we with, and what’s our relationship to him/her?
+- Whom are we with, and what’s our relationship to them?

 Balance is a Challenge

 Determining how best to act in a given situation is complex.
-Hopefully the Balance Challenge can help by being a guide to make decisions you’re happy with.
+Hopefully Balance Challenge can help be a tool to help you make decisions you’re happy with.

-Do you think the Balance Challenge is useful?
+Do find the Balance Challenge useful?
 Do you have questions?
-Let me know what you think in the comments.
+Let me know what you think in the comments!

 —Aaron